John Maynard Keynes: Political life

+In the interwar period, Keynes linked eugenic ideas to his wider concerns about economic management and the future of industrial society.
+He argued that effective social and economic planning would depend not only on controlling population size but also on improving its "quality," and at times attributed Britain’s difficulties to deficiencies in leadership that he regarded as hereditary.
+In his essay 'The End of Laissez-Faire' (1926), Keynes argued that the "time may arrive a little later when the community as a whole must pay attention to the innate quality as well as to the mere numbers of its future members."

 Keynes once remarked that "the youth had no religion save communism and this was worse than nothing."
 Marxism "was founded upon nothing better than a misunderstanding of Ricardo", and, given time, he (Keynes) "would deal thoroughly with the Marxists" and other economists to solve the economic problems their theories "threaten to cause".
 In 1925, Keynes said "the class war will find me on the side of the educated bourgeoisie."

 In 1931 Keynes had the following to say on Leninism:

 How can I accept a doctrine, which sets up as its bible, above and beyond criticism, an obsolete textbook [Das Kapital] which I know not only to be scientifically erroneous but without interest or application to the modern world?
 How can I adopt a creed which, preferring the mud to the fish, exalts the boorish proletariat above the bourgeoisie and the intelligentsia who, with whatever faults, are the quality of life and surely carry the seeds of all human advancement?
 Even if we need a religion, how can we find it in the turbid rubbish of the red bookshop?
 It is hard for an educated, decent, intelligent son of Western Europe to find his ideals here, unless he has first suffered some strange and horrid process of conversion which has changed all his values.